dotnet/aspnetcore/specs/TransportProtocols.md

 The WebSocket transport is activated by making a WebSocket connection to `[endpoint-base]/ws`.
 Upon doing so, the connection is fully established and immediately ready for frames to be sent/received.
 The WebSocket OpCode field is used to indicate the type of the frame (Text or Binary) and the WebSocket "FIN" flag is used to indicate the end of a message.

-Establishing a second WebSocket connection when there is already a WebSocket connection associated with the Endpoints connection is not permitted and will fail with a `400` (Bad Request) status code.
+Establishing a second WebSocket connection when there is already a WebSocket connection associated with the Endpoints connection is not permitted and will fail with a `409 Conflict` status code.

 ## HTTP Post (Client-to-Server only)